Veteran Job Finder

 Once you’ve found a recruiting firm, don’t take a backseat on your own career search.
 This is the time for you to take a proactive approach and be open, honest, and as detailed as possible about what type of job you’re looking for.

-Finally, attending job fairs and conferences is a great way to get a jump start on your job search.
+Finally, attending both in-person and virtual job fairs is a great way to get a jump start on your job search.
 Job fairs can be found in your local city, college, and even military bases.
 Headhunters and recruiters usually host their own career conferences with their select few lists of companies.

 Job fairs and conferences make your search easier because several companies are located in one space and you’re free to talk to the hiring representatives and gain more information on the company.
 You may be able to land an interview on the spot after giving a hiring representative your military to civilian resume.
 If not, at least you will have obtained the contact information of a company representative so you can stay in touch as you continue your job finding journey.